bkuhlmann/pennyworth/README.md

 provided by each workflow instead of the CLI.
 Check each workflows documentation for details by opening Alfred preferences and clicking on the _Workflows_ tab.
 Each workflow associated with this gem is prefixed with _Pennyworth_.

+## Customization

+This gem can be configured via a global configuration:

+    ~/.config/pennyworth/configuration.yml

+It can also be configured via [XDG environment variables](https://github.com/bkuhlmann/runcom#xdg) as provided by the [Runcom](https://github.com/bkuhlmann/runcom) gem.

+The default configuration is as follows:

+     :alfred_settings_root: "/Users/bkuhlmann/Dropbox/Cache/Alfred/Alfred.alfredpreferences"

+Feel free to take this default configuration, modify, and save as your own custom `configuration.yml`.

 # Tests